 ♦ Level 3 NDC – with many airlines shouting that they are level 3 NDC compliant, what is it and how does it impact their merchandising?

-♦ Merchandising in the travel agent channel - is NDC delivering or is it now all about direct connects?
+♦ Merchandising in the Travel Agency Channel - is NDC delivering or is it now all about direct connects?

-♦ Sustainability and Transparency – great retailers tell a story and make sure their brands connect with their customers.
+♦ Sustainability & Transparency – great retailers tell a story and make sure their brands connect with their customers.
 Is the travel industry doing enough?

-♦ Website Design and Optimisation – who is getting their website right for merchandising and ancillaries?
+♦ Website Design & Optimisation – who is getting their website right for merchandising and ancillaries?

 ♦ Tech Transformation – digital has been around for years, but the travel industry is still very analogue.
 How can you get connected and understand the tech transformation that is underway and use it to deliver better ancillary revenues and merchandising?